abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Products and sums
 ---

-While we are rehashing diagrams from the previous chapters, let's look at the diagram defining the *sum* of two objects in a category
+While we are rehashing diagrams from the previous chapters, let's look at the diagram defining the *sum* of two objects in a category.

+If you recall
 ![Joins as coproduct](coproduct_morphisms.svg)